 Comparing it to a "literal gold rush" that depletes finite natural resources, Tamay Besiroglu, an author of the study, said the AI field might face challenges in maintaining its current pace of progress once it drains the reserves of human-generated writing.

-In the short term, like ChatGPT-maker OpenAI and Google are racing to secure and sometimes pay for high-quality data sources to train their AI large language models—for instance, by signing deals to tap into the steady flow of sentences coming out of Reddit forums and news media outlets.
+In the short term, tech companies like ChatGPT-maker OpenAI and Google are racing to secure and sometimes pay for high-quality data sources to train their AI large language models—for instance, by signing deals to tap into the steady flow of sentences coming out of Reddit forums and news media outlets.

 "There is a serious bottleneck here," Besiroglu said.
 "If you start hitting those constraints about how much data you have, then you can't really scale up your models efficiently anymore.
 And scaling up models has been probably the most important way of expanding their capabilities and improving the quality of their output."